Child Support Attorney Orange County – General introduction

 PROCESS OF ESTABLISHMENT CHILD SUPPORT ORDER IN DIVORCE

-In order to establish child support in the divorce a party who is filing for the divorce must file a Petition, Judicial Council Form FL-100 or Petition-Domestic Partnership, Judicial Council Form FL-103.
+Your child support attorney can establish child support for you in different ways.
+If you prefer to keep your marital status, the attorney can file for child custody.
+There is a different way to proceed if you prefer to divorce or legal separation.
+In order for you to establish child support in the divorce your child support attorney would file a Petition, Judicial Council Form FL-100 or Petition-Domestic Partnership, Judicial Council Form FL-103.
 The other party, unless he or she decides not to controvert the petition, must file a Response-Marriage , Judicial Council Form FL-120 or Response-Domestic Partnership, Judicial Council Form FL-123.

 PROCESS OF CHANGING CHILD SUPPORT ORDER